stream-protocol/stream-payments-app/README.md

 ## Deploying

-We use the [Serverless Framework](https://www.serverless.com), follow their directions to setup your appropriate aws & serverless credentials.
+We use the [Serverless Framework](https://www.serverless.com) and follow their directions to set your appropriate AWS & serverless credentials.

-Ensure you setup the following dependencies in the respective `.env` files
+Ensure you set the following dependencies in the respective `.env` files

 -   Sentry for logging
 -   TRM for scanning for suspicious wallets
 -   Helius for Solana rpc
--   Helius for **Stream**Payments rpc (not developed yet)
+-   Helius for **Stream**Payments RPC (not developed yet)
 -   Coingecko for price data
 -   Persona for KYB
--   Planetscale (recommended) or any mysql database provider
+-   Planet scale (recommended) or any MySQL database provider
 -   AWS Lambda for Serverless deployment
 -   Vercel for frontend hosting

 In `apps/backend-serverless`, deploy with

 ```
-yarn deploy:production:purple
+yarn deploy:production: purple
-yarn deploy:production:green
+yarn deploy:production: green
 ```

 In `apps/transaction-request-serverless`, deploy with